S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

 $ nano authorized_keys
 ```

 After that, run `exit`.
-You should now be back to your local machine.
-To confirm it worked, run the following command in your local machine:
+You would now be back to your local machine.
+To confirm that it worked, run the following command in your local machine:

 ```console
 subhadeep@subhadeep-VirtualBox:~$ ssh grader@206.189.151.124 -p 2200
 ```

-You should now be able to login as `grader` and would get a prompt to enter commands.
+You should now be able to log in as `grader` and would get a prompt to enter commands.

 Next, run `exit` to go back to the host machine and proceed to the following step to disable `root` login.